 Medical groups are certainly aware of this, and of course there is an equally large financial cost that comes from being inefficient.
 The penalties for non-compliance are starting to get serious as well.
 So, being ESG-oriented is not just better for the planet, it’s becoming necessary for business.
 This is why we have made our digital platform Akila such an important pillar of our services.
 By using this platform as our core tool, we are able to bring transparency to the hospital’s real energy, waste and carbon impact, and then comprehensively track and optimize the buildings’ performance.

-In what regions does Aden Healthcare most active?
+In what regions is Aden Healthcare most active?

 This team is really focused on China, and we have formed partnerships across the country.
 In the north, we just celebrated 10 years with United Family Hospital in Tianjin.
 Going west, Raffles Hospital in Chongqing is one of our most advanced examples of digitalized asset maintenance, which we are doing through the Akila platform.
 Overall, our biggest hub of activity is on the Eastern seaboard around Shanghai, Zhejiang and Jiangsu.
 But we are able to work anywhere in China because we have built such a large network over the past 25 years and have Aden people in 80 cities.